venicegeo/pz-docs/documents/userguide/5-userservices.md

 ### Hello Example service invoked with `GET` method

-A script that does this can be found at [execute-service.sh](scripts/execute-service.sh).
+A script that does this can be found at <a target="_blank" href="scripts/execute-service.sh">execute-service.sh</a>.
 Provide the `serviceId` returned by the register script as the first argument to the script:

     $ ./execute-service.sh {{serviceId}}